Dacia Duster: Other models

 Along with the LWB Bigster, there are also reports of a pick-up variant (codename H1312) and a coupe variant (codename D1312), both for the South American market.
 In September 2025, Dacia announced a new pickup variant for Romania, and a van variant for the UK.

 Nissan Tekton

-The Duster is also restyled and sold as the Nissan Tekton in India markets.
+Nissan Tekton, based on the CM-F platform and sharing underpinnings with the Duster will be released in India markets.

 The name "Tekton" is derived from Greek word meaning "craftsman" or "architect".

+It is a successor to the D15 Nissan Kicks sold in India and some other markets.

 Safety

 Being developed on the Renault CMF architecture, it will offer improved crash safety and driving assistance aids.
 It will not qualify for a five-star ANCAP rating in Australia.